GODZ-k/Build-and-Deploy-Ecommerce-Website/README.md

 # Build-and-Deploy-E-commerce-Website-With-HTML-CSS-JavaScript- [Click here ](https://lovely-bavarois-e53407.netlify.app/)
 ## About this Project
- BUILD AND DEPLOY FULLY RESPONSIVE E-COMMERCE WEBSITES USING HTML CSS & JAVASCRIPT And in this project, we will build and deploy a full multipage e-commerce website completely from scratch step by step.
+ BUILD AND DEPLOY FULLY RESPONSIVE E-COMMERCE WEBSITES USING HTML CSS & JAVASCRIPT in this project, we will build and deploy a full multipage e-commerce website completely from scratch step by step.
 Will Create from responsive navbar using HTML CSS and JavaScript to responsive footer.
 ## Why This Project?
 - Multipage E-commerce Website Project.
 - Learn How to build amazing professional and responsive websites.